magisterquis/plonk/README.md

     	Queue a task for the given implant ID or - for an IDless implant -verbose
     	Log ALL the things
-  -work-dir directory
+  -whitelist-self-signed domain
+    	Allow self-signed cert generation for the given (possibly wildcarded) domain or IP address (may be repeated, default *) -work-dir directory
     	Working directory (default "plonk.d")
 ```